agude/agude.github.io/_drafts/2020-07-27-data_science_plotting_notebook_template.md

 I recently released my [Jupyter Notebook Template Library][library].
-Its goal is to accelerate your data science projects without having to to spend hours poking through old notebooks to find handy code snippets.
+Its goal is to accelerate your data science projects without having to to spend hours poring over old notebooks to find handy code snippets.
 In this post I dive into the plotting notebook to show you what it can do.

 [library]: https://github.com/agude/Jupyter-Notebook-Template-Library